 Kale freezes well and tastes sweeter and more flavourful after being exposed to a frost.
 Tender kale greens can provide an intense addition to salads, particularly when combined with other strongly flavored ingredients

-The incredible nutritional health benefits of butternut squash is difficult to overstate.
+The incredible nutritional health benefits of butternut squash are difficult to overstate.
 With over four times the recommended daily value of vitamin A in just one serving and an impressive list of other vitamins and minerals.

 Butternut squash is also a good source of potassium, which helps lower your blood pressure.
 Potassium counteracts the effects of sodium, so consuming more potassium can help you lower your blood pressure.